 - Using a calendar or app to manage time

 - Distractions, such as listening to music or reading a book

 - Attend support group meetings

 - Have a plan and support person before going into high-risk situations

 Relapse vs. Slip

-While the line between a relapse and slip isn’t always well-defined, there is a significant difference between the two.
+While the line between a relapse and a slip isn’t always well-defined, there is a significant difference between the two.

-A slip, also known as a lapse, refers to when a person engages in any kind of harmful drug use after a period of sobriety.
+A slip, also known as a lapse, refers to when a person temporarily engages in any kind of harmful drug use after a period of sobriety.
 It is generally a one-time use of a substance.
 It may occur due to especially strong drug cravings or being in similar circumstances to those that initially drove the person to drug use.

 With a slip, the person still feels mostly in control after their drug use.
 Then, they continue to avoid drugs after using once or after a brief period of drug use.
 While having a slip isn’t ideal, especially if a person engages in particularly heavy drug use, it doesn’t necessarily significantly impact recovery.